ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 The entity must contain at least one identifier field.
 The field's value is used to identify each record uniquely.
 The identifier field(s) is indicated `readonly` flag.

-Say type T is a subtype of SimpleType, and T does not contain (),
+Say type T is one of 'int', 'string', 'float', 'boolean' or 'decimal' types,

 ```ballerina
 type EntityType record {|